 When preparing for an exam it can be tempting to jump straight into using past papers.
 However, this is not an effective way to learn, and can cause children to feel demotivated.
 Learners should build a secure understanding of the 11 plus content before being tested under exam conditions.

-Once your child is confident with the 11 plus curriculum, begin to introduce practice tests to help them get used to GL question formats and timings.
+Once your child is confident with the 11 plus curriculum, begin to introduce 11 plus test papers to help them get used to GL question formats and timings.
 They will develop essential time management skills, and become familiar with what to expect on exam day.

 To keep motivation high, be sure to celebrate each milestone in your child's revision, no matter how minor!
 Small rewards and plenty of breaks help young learners to stay engaged.